-Alex’s career in the music industry started eight years ago with the release of the first Trumpdisco song into the blogosphere.
-Taking solo control of the Trumpdisco project in 2012, Alex played gigs in South Korea, Europe, Canada and South Africa as well as Australia, while the Trumpdisco remix of Kanye West’s ‘Black Skinhead’ was played in the opening sequence to the 2014 MTV VMAs.
-In 2017 the Trumpdisco project was rebranded to SUB-human and signed to Flux Pavilion’s ‘Circus Records’ with a debut EP due for release in mid 2017.
+Alex Braithewaite’s career in the music industry started with the release of the first ‘Trumpdisco’ material as a solo artist.
+Alex played gigs in South Korea, Europe, Canada and South Africa.
+Consequently, the Trumpdisco remix of Kanye West’s ‘Black Skinhead’ played in the opening sequence to the 2014 MTV VMAs.
+In 2017, he rebranded to SUB-human and signed to Flux Pavilion’s ‘Circus Records’.